AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

    but anything from 1.17 on is likely fine, but if you do not match the supplied GSAS-II binaries you will need to build them yourself.
+ * matplotlib-base
+   Note that matplotlib-base is preferred over matplotlib unless matplotlib will be used outside GSAS-II.
- * matplotlib 3.6 is recommended, but 3.4 or later is preferred.
+   3.10 is recommended, but anything later than 3.4 should be fine.
  * pyOpenGL: no version-related problems have been seen.
  * SciPy: no version-related problems have been seen, but in at least one case multiple imports are tried to account for where function